✨ Professional Resume Review | Get Yours Today | Certified Experts

 Also, as an external candidate, you can do the same, albeit via social media.
 Thanks to LinkedIn, you can connect with the hiring or operations manager at the company you wish to join.
 Don’t be afraid to try this option, even though it might be challenging.

-You simply have to get their LinkedIn profiles or relevant LinkedIn detail.
-After which, you can directly connect with them.
+You simply need to get their LinkedIn profiles or relevant LinkedIn details.
+Then, you can directly connect with them.

-Tip: Develop a good relationship with them by sending an excellent introductory pitch that comes across as polite and professional.
+Tip: Develop a good relationship with them by sending an excellent introductory pitch that is polite and professional.

 Further Reading